 In the frame of ERC StG grant Teramix, we developed technology, where high sensitivity and large bandwidth THz detection can be achieved at 20-40K temperature range, which can be accessed with compact and low power consumption coolers.
 The THOR project will lead the new technology through pre-commercial prototyping, a real-world application in an existing (representative) system, and explore marketing opportunities in both commercial and research areas.

-Docent vid Chalmers University of Technology, Microtechnology and Nanoscience (MC2), Terahertz and Millimetre Wave Laboratory
+Docent vid Chalmers, Microtechnology and Nanoscience (MC2), Terahertz and Millimetre Wave Laboratory

 Västra Frölunda, Sweden